HSF/hsf.github.io/gsoc/guideline.md

 * `description`: a description of your project that will be added before the list of proposals attached to the project.

 It can be several lines: look at the [example](https://raw.githubusercontent.com/hep-sf/hep-sf.github.io/master/_gsocprojects/2018/project_SixTrack.md) for detailed syntax.
-The content is a standard Markdown text idented by at least one space (the number is not important but must be the same for all lines).
+The content is a standard Markdown text indented by at least one space (the number is not important but must be the same for all lines).

 * `logo`: the logo file name in directory `images` (please name your logo `PROJECTNAME-logo.png` and ensure it is less than 100kB)